Truck Driver - Commercial Drivers License A and B Hospitality

 - Core Courses

-Course numbers vary for CDL-A, CDL-B and CDL-B Hospitality classes.
-In addition to successfully completing the CDL-B license, successful completion of CDL-B Hospitality results in earning two additional certifications – Brake Adjustment Certification and Certified Guest Service Professional/GSP Gold.
+Course numbers vary for CDL-A and CDL-B Hospitality classes.
+Successful completion of CDL-B Hospitality results in earning two additional certifications – Brake Adjustment Certification and Certified Guest Service Professional/GSP Gold.
 You must meet prerequisites before registering (see above).

 Approximate Number of Hours